A-Square8/GRIDMIND-Intelligence-When-the-Grid-Fails/README.md

 When power grids fail, internet goes down.
 When internet goes down, your AI tools go with it.
-GridMind is built for exactly that moment — a RAG-powered local AI that runs entirely on CPU, works offline, and answers survival-critical questions in seconds.
+GridMind is built for exactly that moment — a RAG-powered local AI that runs entirely on CPU, works offline, and answers survival-critical questions in minutes.

 <!--## Demo